-The first question I get asked when clients book me for a professional headshot is “what should I wear”?
+The first question I get asked when clients book me for a professional headshot in St Albans is “what should I wear”?
 In this article, I have compiled all my tips but also included expert advice from 5 local stylists who share their thoughts on wardrobe choices.

 My top tip when thinking about what to wear for a professional headshot is to always keep your target audience in mind.
 With every choice you make, from expression to clothing and background, you will attract some viewers and repel others.